LimiFrog/LimiFrog-SW/ReadMe.txt

-READ-ME FILE -
+README FILE -

 This software package is a collection of libraries, example code and documentation to help the user get started with LimiFrog.

-The initial release(s) of this software package is mostly the result of my work (Xavier-C).
-This package is provided as a first step, knowing that many things could still be added or improved (I'm not -yet- a software expert ;-).
+This initial package is provided as a first step, knowing that many things could still be added or improved (I'm not -yet- a software expert ;-).
 It is provided "as is" with no warranty whatsoever (see licensing files).

-This has been developed with an "easy prototyping" objective in mind.
-This means trading off performance optimization for ease of use in some places.
-If you need something more optimized you may either use your own choice of libraries, or perhaps start from this and rework those sections that specifically need optimzation.
+This has been developed with an "easy prototyping" objective in mind -- possibly trading off performance optimization for ease of use in some places.
+If you need something more optimized you may either use your own choice of libraries, or perhaps start from this pcakage and rework sections that need optimization for your application.

 About the underlying libraries :